Skip to the main content

 • Manual dexterity for performing experiments

-Depending on their field of study, some geneticists work with animals (invertebrate or vertebrate model systems).
-Studies with plants and some animals may involve working in the field.
+Depending on their field of study, some geneticists work with a range of organisms, which may involve working in the field.

 All geneticists should enjoy organizing and synthesizing information and finding innovative solutions to problems.
 They should be comfortable using sophisticated instruments and equipment to do precision tasks.
 Geneticists should be at ease supervising the work of others and following the direction of superiors.